-It is vital that students do not see the school and digital literacy as separate entities.
+It is vital that students do not see school and digital literacy as separate entities.
 They should be regarded as integrated components of education.
-Digital literacy is a vital 21st-century skill which is needed for just about any job.
-The more students are getting exposed to it at school, the more confident and proficient they will be.
+Digital literacy is a vital 21st-century skill that is a prerequisite for just about any job.
+The more students are exposed to it at school, the more confident and proficient they will become.
 Students who film, edit, and exhibit their videos learn invaluable skills.

 Using classroom videos is effective when accompanied by the right equipment.
 The wrong screen or a slow connection can ruin the impact of a video.
 This encourages teachers to use the videos on different platforms, depending on the video quality and type of equipment available.

 3. Remote teaching opportunities expand exponentially

-Online courses offering remote teaching by way of video education are a burgeoning market.
-More institutions are capitalizing on this trend by using videos to add to their online curricula.
-Not only does this technique reach more students, but it also increases the earning capacity of the institution.
+The online courses market is booming.
+More institutions are capitalizing on this trend by using videos available online.
+Not only does this prove to reach more students, it also increases the earning capacity of the institution.

 The use of videos for online courses means that institutions do not have to hire full-time staff members to teach a course.

 4. There are a variety of ways teachers can use classroom videos

 Teachers can use videos as an introduction to a concept.
 A good video is a great hook to get students interested.

 For older students, using videos can prepare them for college.
 Requiring students to take notes or answer questions based on what they heard imparts listening skills.
 These skills can be applied at higher education levels where students are lectured and must take notes.
-Teachers can show students how to summarize what they have heard and how to discriminate between core facts and peripheral information.
+Teachers can show students how to summarize what they have heard and how to distinguish between core facts and peripheral information.

 Classroom videos can be used to complete scientific experiments or make art products.